 The Bank of Nova Scotia has an excellent dividend history (it maintained its dividend during the 2007-2009 financial crisis, unlike virtually all of its U.S. peers) and should continue to grow its earnings at a compelling rate over the foreseeable future.
 Simultaneously, the bank trades at a discount to most of its peers south of the border.
 While this is partially due to a 15% withholding tax that U.S. investors pay on BNS dividends, it's important to know that this withholding tax is waived if BNS shares are held in a retirement account.
-We're recommending the Bank of Nova Scotia as a buy, with the advice that U.S. investors ensure that shares are purchased in a retirement (such as a 401k) to avoid unnecessary dividend withholding taxes.
+Little has changed with respect to Scotiabank since our last quarterly update.
+The company continues to earn a buy recommendation from Sure Dividend today.